-Deputy Head of School & Senior Lecturer
+Deputy Head, School of Physical Sciences & Senior Lecturer

 BSc, PhD(Woll), MRACI

 Broadly my teaching interests are analytical, physical and environmental chemistry.
 At first year level this covers: gases, solutions, chemical equilibria, thermodynamics, kinetics and electrochemistry.
 At higher levels it involves: electrochemistry (electroanalytical chemistry, solution chemistry, conducting polymers); instrumental analysis (with an emphasis on metal analysis); traditional wet chemistry techniques; water pollution and clean up and soil chemistry.